nyorain/rvg/docs/color.md

 - otherwise vulkan supports srgb, there is practially no reason to not use it

 *Resolved*: since it is usually not done, rvg will not do it for now

+---

+*Issue*: should rvg offer the user an options whether color mixing should be done in rgb or srgb space?

+- Pretty much _all_ software does it in srgb space
+- doing it in srgb space is technically "wrong" (not fully convinced there is a wrong here) and most modern software only does it to stay compatible
+- this lead to getting used to "wrong" gradients so it appears somewhat normal to e.g. have a dark section between a red/green gradient
+- if rvg _forces_ (the "correct") rgb mixing some users could perceive rvg's gradients as "wrong".
+So it might be a good idea to offer this as setting, like svg does it (see svgs 'color-interpolation' attribute)

+*Resolved*: planned for a later stage